You can access the complete ORALL Handbook here.

 The Executive Board shall have general supervision of the affairs of the Association between its meetings, make recommendations to the Association and perform other duties as specified by these Bylaws or the parliamentary authority.
 The Executive Board shall be subject to the orders of the Association and none of its acts shall conflict with action taken by the Association.

 Section 3.
 Powers.

-Except as otherwise expressly delegated by the Executive Board or these Bylaws to an officer, or any committee or subunit, of the Association, the Executive Board shall have the sole power, on behalf of the Association, or any it its committees or subunits, to incur indebtedness in excess of Five Hundred Dollars ($500.00),solicit funding, make public statements, issue public writings and establish and maintain relations with other organizations.
+Except as otherwise expressly delegated by the Executive Board or these Bylaws to an officer, or any committee or sub-unit, of the Association, the Executive Board shall have the sole power, on behalf of the Association, or any of its committees or sub-units, to incur indebtedness in excess of Five Hundred Dollars ($500.00), solicit funding, make public statements, issue public writings and establish and maintain relations with other organizations.

 Section 4.
 Meetings.

 The Executive Board must meet once each year at a place and a time to be designated by the President of the Association, and at such other times and places as the President or a majority of the Executive Board may direct.

 Section 5.
 Quorum and Voting.